Pragmatic Nonsense: Pragmatic Nonsense

-Let \textit{L} be a formal language interpreted according to an interpretation \textit{I} on a partial structure \textit{E} with a domain \textit{D}, and on a simple pragmatic structure $\mathcal{A}$ built upon \textit{E}.
+\begin{definition}[\textbf{Pragmatic nonsense for formal languages interpreted on simple pragmatic structures}] Let $ L $ be a formal language interpreted according to an interpretation $ \mathbf{I} $ on a partial structure $ E $ with a domain $ D $, and on a simple pragmatic structure $\mathcal{A}$ built upon $ E $.
 Let $\mathcal{P}$ be the set of primary sentences of $\mathcal{A}$.